weareleaf/leaf-site/README.md

  - Automatic page refreshing.
  - Ability to build out either a regular HTML/CSS/JS site, or a single page app from the same template.
+ - 1 command to deploy project to github pages
  - WIP: 1 command to generate screenshots of all pages.
- - WIP: 1 command deployment.
  - WIP: 1 command to run automated tests for pages in supported browsers.
  - WIP: 1 command google page speed insights